gear-foundation/gear-wiki/docs/examples/gnft-721.md

 ```

 ### Developing your non-fungible-token contract
-Next, let's rewrite the implementation of `mint` function.
+Next, let's rewrite the implementation of the `mint` function.
 Our `mint` function will create token for the account that send `Mint` message  and require the metadata as an input argument:
 ```rust
 pub enum NFTAction {
     Mint {